Looking for a great park destination off the beaten path? Curlew Lake State Park is a jewel in the countryside.

-A daily permit is available for watercraft launching at the park for $7.
-Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.
+A daily permit is available for watercraft launching at the park.
+Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online and at parks when staff is available.

-The park has 57 tent spaces, 25 utility spaces, one dump station, two restrooms, and four showers.
-The south camp area has ten campsites with eight sites overlooking the lake.
-There is a no-fee mooring dock for these sites, two restrooms and two showers both ADA accessible.
+The park has 57 tent spaces, 25 utility spaces, one dump station, two restrooms and four showers.
+The south camp area has 10 campsites with eight sites overlooking the lake.
+There is a no-fee mooring dock for these sites, two restrooms and two showers (both ADA accessible).
 The main campground has 16 tent sites overlooking the lake and 47 tent spaces total.

-There are 18 full hookup sites and seven with water and power only.
-Maximum site length is 40-feet (limited availability).
+There are 18 full-hookup sites and seven with water and power only.
+Maximum site length is 40 feet (limited availability).
 The restroom has two showers.
 Most hookups will take a 35-foot camping rig.
-Some will take trailers up to 45-feet.
-If hookups are full, camp in the random area and expect a one- or two-day wait until one of the hookups is available.
-Campsites 2-18, 20-34, 48-56, and 73-82 can be reserved.
+Some will take trailers up to 45 feet.
+If hookup sites are full, camp in the random area and expect a one- or two-day wait until one of the hookups is available.
+Campsites 2-18, 20-34, 48-56 and 73-82 can be reserved.
 The remaining campsites are first come, first served.
 All campers must register at the ranger station.